k4kpk/k4kpk.github.io/sota-guides/Richland Balsam Mountain (W4C_WM-003).md

 #### Trail Guide

 * **Duration**: 0.6 miles.
-0:25 up, 0:20 down (Not hurrying.)
+0:25 up, 0:20 down (Not hurrying.
+I can make it down in 0:15 if running.)
 * **Navigation**
     * Trail begins as paved path on the near end (back toward the overlook) of parking.
-    * Follow it to the information signs.
-A box contain laminated trail guides.
     * At 0.2, stay right for shortest path to summit.
-    * Summit is past nature post #13.
-Big sign at the summit.
+Summit is past nature post #13.
+Big sign at summit.
 * **Trailhead altitude**: 6025
 * **Summit altitude**: 6410
 * **GPS tracks/waypoints**:
+    * Grid Square: EM85mi
     * Trailhead: 35.36005, -82.98707
     * Summit: 35.36750, -82.99030

 #### Summit Guide

-* Hang antenna from tree: Yes, but vertical EFHW will not be fully vertical.
+* Hang antenna from tree: Yes.
 * Space to guy mast: Yes.
 I bungeed my mast to the you-are-at-summit sign.
-* Cell coverage: 2016: AT&T intermittent; Verizon OK; APRS OK.
-2017: APRS OK; no AT&T cell.
+* Cell coverage: 2018: APRS OK; **no** AT&T cell.
+2016: AT&T intermittent; Verizon OK; APRS OK.